DSHydro/NeuralHydrologyAzure/3_analyzing_results/README.md

 # 3_analyzing_results

 This folder contains the post-processing and analysis of model outputs.
-Each subfolder examines results for a different basin set or analysis theme, covering performance metrics, statistical comparisons, and precipitation characteristics.

 ## Subfolders

 ### `1_531_caravan_vs_camels`